 A state leader in distance learning, East Carolina University offers more than 90 online programs.
 All of ECU’s undergraduate degrees specifically enroll degree completers.
 Students typically complete the first two years of their degree at a community college and transfer to one of ECU’s programs.
 They choose from among several fields, including business, education, healthcare, and hospitality management.

-Learners interested in finishing a BS in industrial technology apply an associate in applied science degree to one of several concentrations, including architectural design technology, mechanical design technology, and distribution and logistics.
+Learners interested in finishing a BS in industrial technology apply an associate in applied science degree to one of eight concentrations, including information and computer technology, industrial engineering technology, and distribution and logistics.
 ECU offers a full suite of financial options, including student loans and scholarships.
-Admission to ECU's online degree completion programs requires submission of college transcripts, at least 24 transferable credits, and a minimum C grade on all coursework.
+Admission to ECU’s online degree completion programs requires submission of college transcripts, at least 24 transferable credits, and cumulative 2.5 GPA from all post-secondary institutions attended.